Yubico/yubikit-ios/README.md

 ## Using the Library

-YubiKit is exposing a simple and easy to use API for operations with YubiKey and set of operations named as servie.
-Each service hides the complexity of managing the logic of interacting with an external accessory on iOS or communicating over NFC.
-It exchanges specific binary data to the key.
-The set of operations are accessible via the implementation of `YKFAccessorySession` or `YKFNFCSession`.
-A shared single instance becomes available in `YubiKitManager.accessorySession` or `YubiKitManager.nfcSession` when the session with the key is started.
+YubiKit is exposing a simple and easy to use API for executing operations on the YubiKey.
+The API is divided into `Connections` and `Sessions`.
+The supported connections are `YKFAccessoryConnection` and `YKFNFCConnection`.
+Each session is started by calling `YubiKitManager.shared.startAccessoryConnection()` respectively `YubiKitManager.shared.startNFCConnection()`.
+Once a YubiKey connects the SDK delivers the new connection via the `YKFManagerDelegate` protocol.
+Disconnects are also signaled through the protocol.
+For a easier and a more Swift-like experience you can implement something similar to this example: [YKFManagerDelegate wrapper](./docs/easy-handling-connections.md).

 From a connection you can retrieve any of the sessions currently supported in the SDK.
 The connections are fetched by calling a method with a callback block.
 Once the session has been established and the corresponding application on the YubiKey has been selected the callback will return the new session.
+For e.g a FIDO2 session it would look like this:

 ##### Swift